 - Game-Breaking Injury: Stan Hansen gave one to Bruno when the former botched a body slam.
 Despite returning to action just 2 months later, fans caught on that it had changed Bruno, who was less willing to take moves which required landing on his back or neck.

-- Good Old Ways: In his era, Kayfabe was the law of the land, attending a wrestling show was fun for the whole family, with any objectionable content kept at a bare minimum (if allowed at all), and the wrestlers weren't all abusing drugs and steroids like they would as the years went by.
-Also, Bruno takes pride in his Herculean physique being forged naturally (that is, through years of hard work and smart nutrition), and has been outspoken about his contempt for the steroid and drug abuse that so plagued the wrestling industry in the 1980s and beyond.
+- Good Old Ways: In his era, Kayfabe was the law of the land, attending a wrestling show was fun for the whole family, with any objectionable content kept at a bare minimum (bleeding was the extent of it, and sexual content was not used at all), and the wrestlers weren't all abusing drugs and steroids like they would as the years went by.
+Also, Bruno takes pride in his Herculean physique being forged naturally (that is, through years of hard work and smart nutrition), and had been outspoken about his contempt for the steroid and drug abuse that so plagued the wrestling industry in the 1980s and beyond.
 This was one of the biggest reasons why he estranged himself from Vincent K. McMahon's WWF/E, the other being the increasing amounts of family-unfriendly content being shown in the arenas and on TV.
+As wrestling had seen a disturbing number of wrestlers die barely into their 40's in recent decades, it's hard to argue with the man.

 - Groin Attack: He won his first title match with Buddy Rogers after accidentally head butting here, so he refused to accept the title.

-- Happily Married: Bruno has been married to his wife Carol since 1959.
+- Happily Married: Bruno had been married to his wife Carol since 1959.

 - Invincible Hero: His fame comes from this trope.
 Bruno constantly sold out Madison Square Garden by defeating virtually every wrestler of note.